imjackson/jacksongpack.com/README.md

 -   Install development dependencies with npm: `npm install`
 -   Run the site using your preferred live-server app.

-Husky and Pretty-Quick are used to run prettier as a pre-commit hook.
+Husky and Pretty-Quick are used to run Prettier as a pre-commit hook; meaning your code will be formatted each time you make a commit.
 You can run prettier manually with `npx prettier --write .`.

 ## Building Site